z246wang/NHPI-visualizer/README.md

 The main executable java file is MainTest.java (in the SQLConnection package).

-Input your own SQL url, username, and password in both the MainTest class and the SQLConnection class.
+Input your own SQL url, username, and password in all the classes under the SQLConnection package.

 Then run MainTest.java to see the GUI and start the program.